 The southern coast of Spain is filled with amazing beaches and if you don’t know the area well, it can be hard to choose the right one.
 It is also an extremely popular tourist destination so you have to find a good balance of “secluded-ness”, amenities and proximity to civilization, and since this is Wine Tourism Spain, proximity to amazing wine.

-And if you are interested in the tours we offer in the South of Spain, check them out here:
+And if you are interested in the wine tours in the South of Spain, check them out here.

 La Barrosa is always in the conversation for the best Beach in Spain.
 It has a lot of things going for it: beautiful sand and scenery, very close to Cadiz which is gorgeous and filled with great food and wine, very close as well to Jerez (the sherry capital of the world) and plenty of beachside chiringuitos (bars on the beach).